 Severity of Impact

 Severe impact occurs when an AP loses 10% or more of the total productive asset.
 Data on the total agricultural landholding size of the affected households have been collected and accordingly, the severity of impact has been calculated.
-Appendix 3 shows that 58 of the 60 dehkan farm-holders will lose 100% of their land plots.-Thus, there are 58 severely affected dehkan /landusers under the project.
+Appendix 3 shows that 58 of the 60 dehkan farm-holders will lose 100% of their land plots.
+Two (2) farm-holder households lose less than 10% of their land parcel.
+Thus, there are 58 severely affected dehkan farm-holders/landusers under the project.

-Table 8 below describes percentage of project impact with regard to the project affected massives through comparison of total land holding with the area of land permanently required for construction of Traction Substations.
 Table 7 provides number of severely affected AHs distinguished according to the TSS.
 For detailed information about severity impact per each AHs please see the Annex 3.

 Table 7.
 Number of Severely Affected AHs